MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-ReceiveConnector.md

 - Verbose: Protocol logging is enabled on the Receive connector.

-For more information about protocol logging, see Protocol logging.
+For more information about protocol logging, see Protocol logging (https://technet.microsoft.com/library/aa997624.aspx).

 ```yaml
 Type: None | Verbose